Shoe making insight… Cost of development.

 500 shoes sold at $500 dollars per pair = $250,000 dollars.

-If you add up the amounts for 3 releases per year plus merchandising, BBB should be well over a million dollars in sales at the one year mark.
+If you add up the amounts of 3 releases per year plus merchandising, BBB should be well over a million dollars in sales at the one year mark.

 Read the rest of the story in the May Issue of BAC Magazine.
 May 26, 2017